• Skip to primary navigation

 Dress up you holiday table by making these beautiful acorn, pumpkin, and leaf shaped Mini Thanksgiving Apple Pies.
 See how easy they are to make at HungryHappenings.com.

-After all that playing around, the technique I used is about as easy as it could be.
-I took a short cut and used store bought puff pastry and a can of apple pie filling.
+I took a shortcut and used store-bought puff pastry and a can of apple pie filling.
 You can make everything from scratch if you have lots of extra time, but I wanted to keep this project quick and easy knowing how much work goes into preparing Thanksgiving dinner.

 If you make your own pie filling be sure to cook it on the stove for a while to soften the apples otherwise they will be a bit crunchy.
 These mini pies don’t bake long enough to fully cook fresh apples.

-Check out this video to see just how easy these holiday dessert are to make.
+Check out this video to see just how easy these holiday desserts are to make.

 Easy right?

-You can find items needed to make these Mini Thanksgiving Apple Pies on Amazon (affiliate links).
+You can find items needed to make these Mini Thanksgiving Apple Pies on Amazon.
+I earn a small commission when you make a purchase using the links below at no extra cost to you.

 5 from 1 vote